MehulRaj/my_vault/README.md

 - **Views:** Houses all the UI screens, including `HomeScreen`, `SavingsEntryScreen`, and `SavingsHistoryScreen`.
 - **Providers:** Implements state management using Riverpod.

+"Riverpod + Hive Clean Architecture" 🚀
+✅ Clean Architecture-inspired (separates UI, domain, and data).
+✅ Riverpod for state management (decoupled from UI).
+✅ Hive as local storage (with data modeling and conversion).

 ## State Management Choice: **Riverpod**

 We use **Flutter Riverpod** for its simplicity, scalability, and reusability in managing application state.
 Key benefits: